daquexian/faster-rwkv/README.md

 curl -L -s https://github.com/daquexian/faster-rwkv/blob/master/download_binaries_and_models_termux.sh | bash -s 0
 ```

+**If you want to build and run the models by yourself, follow the following steps.**

 #### Convert Model

 1. Generate a ChatRWKV weight file by `v2/convert_model.py` (in ChatRWKV repo) and strategy `cuda fp32` or `cpu fp32`.
 Note that though we use fp32 here, the real dtype is determined is the following step.